e-j-w/AngDist/README.md

 | q4 | Attenuation factor (multiplicative coefficient) for the 4th order Legendre polynomial term.
 Default value: 1 |
 | q6 | Attenuation factor (multiplicative coefficient) for the 6th order Legendre polynomial term.
 Default value: 1 |

+If all arguments are specified and an extra argument (of any value) is added at the end, this causes the program to run in a mode where only the a0, a2, a4, etc. coefficents are reported, which is useful for interfacing with scripts.

 ## Contributors